 Here are a few typical situations where General Liability coverage may make the difference between a quick recovery and a costly setback:

-Client injury at your office
+Visitor injury at a startup office

-Property damage at a customer site
+Property damage at a client site

 Advertising injury

-Why This Coverage Matters
+Why General Liability Coverage Matters

 Lawsuits and claims can happen even when your company operates responsibly.
 According to Travelers and The Hartford, slip-and-fall incidents account for roughly 30% of small-business injuries and cost an average of $20,000 per claim.